“Can I go to prison for sexting?”

 The Neal Davis Law Firm has helped many clients before going to trial by getting a sex crime charge reduced or even dismissed.
 And if necessary to go to trial, we fight for our clients’ legal rights.

 You need an experienced Texas sex crime defense lawyer for your case, and make no mistake, our law firm has that experience.

 If you or a family member face a charge of sexting with a minor or some other sex crime in Texas, notify the skilled sex crime defense lawyers at the Neal Davis Law Firm today.
-We’ll quickly give you a free and confidential legal review of your case, and then you can decide how to proceed.
+We’ll quickly give you a confidential legal review of your case, and then you can decide how to proceed.